parker-t-jones/p0-person-201/docs/details.md

 Copy/paste the output you get from modiying the method `countEateries` in the file `CountEateries.java` based on the description above.

+### Question 6 (1 point)

+Explain how, if at all, you used LLMs in completing this assignment.

 ### Challenge
 If you complete the challenge, please write up what you found.